tgross/blog.0x74696d.com/slides/training-wheels-for-lxc/training-wheels-for-lxc.md

     tcp        0      0 0.0.0.0:22              0.0.0.0:*               LISTEN      361/sshd
     tcp        0      0 10.0.3.133:49062        91.189.91.14:80         TIME_WAIT   -
     tcp6       0      0 :::22                   :::*                    LISTEN      361/sshd

+# Presenter notes

+- btw, we're running Nginx off of sysvinit, not upstart (which won't work)
+- systemd is allegedly more LXC-friendly
+- init is a complex topic and I'm not going to cover it here, but suffice to say it's full of ugly init-system-specific hacks.
+- ex: we use (with Docker) upstart executing `docker run` with non-daemonized nginx in the container

 ---